Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Genetic Algorithm (GA)

-* Vie, A., 2021.
-Qualities, challenges and future of genetic algorithms: A literature review. arXiv preprint arXiv:2011.05277.

 * Whitley, D., 2019.
 Next generation genetic algorithms: A user’s guide and tutorial.
 In Handbook of Metaheuristics (pp. 245-274).
 Springer, Cham.

 * Levine, D., 1997.
 Commentary—Genetic algorithms: A practitioner's view.
 INFORMS Journal on Computing, 9(3), pp.256-259.